Doonesbury by Garry Trudeau for March 14, 2012

 46. Missing large

-joyceww about 12 years ago
+joyceww over 12 years ago

 My newspaper heard from me and many others objecting to their publishing a rerun strip this week; They had to do an explanatory editorial.
 Their supplier sent them the real strips and an alternate if they felt it would upset their readers.
 My paper is not a right wing paper and they were very torn, but told me that the strip for tomorrow they felt was more for shock value and would upset people.
 So I will wait to judge that.